AndersDeath/diary2/000-current.md

 # 04 April - Tuesday - Yerevan - 187 day of immigration

 I slept bad today.
 I went to the bad quite late because I went to airport in order to meet Ksusha.
 At the same time I feel how my mood become better.
 I againt want to write code for DR SMILE.
+I had a call with NN they decided not to proceed with me.